Looking for Car Stereos?Start shopping

 MirrorLink is designed to provide easy-to-use in-dash control over compatible smartphones.
 The system needs three elements to do its thing: a compatible in-dash receiver, a compatible smartphone, and an app that works with MirrorLink.
 The system works like this:

 - Download the app (prices vary) to your compatible phone.
 Launching the app provides a simplified graphical interface that’s ideal for use in the car, because it's easy to see at a glance, and much easier to use.

 - Connect your phone to the receiver.
 This can sometimes require a special cable or interface.

 - Launch the app on your phone, and tap the MirrorLink icon in the receiver’s source menu.
 The optimized carmode menu will appear on your receiver’s screen.

 And that’s it.
 You’re ready to rock.
 You’ll be able to use your in-dash receiver to access the music stored on your phone, engage select navigation apps, and more.
 You’ll also be able to use your receiver's hands-free calling, if it has Bluetooth® connectivity built in.
 MirrorLink even offers up the “menu,” “home,” and “back” buttons you’re used to using.

 Apple devices (iPhones, iPads, and iPod touch) do not work with MirrorLink.
 That's because most stereos already work with Apple devices via the USB cable.
 MirrorLink is designed to be the bridge for all of the OTHER smartphones – eventually.

 So, will my phone and receiver work with MirrorLink?

 The Car Connectivity Consortium is currently working with its members to certify phones and receivers for use with MirrorLink.
-While the MirrorLink system has been in use in certain factory stereos in Europe, the list of compatible U.S.-based receivers and smartphones is currently limited — see our compatibility chart below.
-The list keeps growing, so check back with us frequently.
+While the MirrorLink system has been in use in certain factory stereos in Europe, the list of compatible U.S.-based receivers and smartphones keeps growing — you can search for MirrorLink compatible products by using this link.